aravindhrdev/Liby/README.md

 1. Clone or download this repo.
 2. Open `index.html` in a browser for local testing.
-3. Deployed live at: [GitHub Pages URL]
+3. Deployed live at: [aravindhrdev.github.io/Liby/]

 ---